> MAYBE YOUR QUESTION COULD FIND AN ANSWER HERE

 The dynamic confiner is suited for varying the confinement on the cells, in a dynamic way, confining and retrieving or even varying the strength.

 How many times can the device be used?

 The Cell Confiner can be used multiple times, depending on the use and handling.
-To keep them longer, be sure to handle them gently and clean them properly at each usage with 70% ethanol.
+To keep them longer, be sure to handle them gently and clean them properly after each use with 70% ethanol.

-Each system includes, what needs to be changed, for you to replace some parts at least once if needed.
+Each system includes a set of spare parts for you to replace some parts at least once if needed.
 We also provide additional consumables on demand.

 How it is possible to control the height of the culture?

-The height of the culture can be controlled thanks to micro pillars systems anchored on a glass slide, which are pushed/pulled by a suction cup.
+The height of the culture can be controlled thanks to a micropillar system anchored onto a glass slide, which is pushed/pulled by a suction cup.
 The height of the pillars can be adjusted from 3 µm to 20 µm.

 What are hydrogels and how can I use them?